yimyom/nvim_config/README.md

 - barbar: a top bar with the open tabs: you can click, move them, close them, reorder them
 - wilder: a nicer pop-up menu when in command mode
+ - when you press <TAB> a pop-up menu will appear with possible choices when you're on the command line (`:`).
+ - when in search mode (`/` or `?`), the status bar will contain the possible completions instead of having a pop-up menu which overlaps the main text window
 - trouble: open the quick fix window with all the problems in your code

 # Utilities